RakinBhuiyan1997/NightIn-NightOut/README.md

 ## Features

--Profile Page
+- Profile Page
--Full CRUD throughout application
+- Full CRUD throughout application
--Validation for sign in.
+- Validation for sign in.
--Hashed and salted passwords for secure storage.
+- Hashed and salted passwords for secure storage.
--Saving user prefences on games and drinks.
+- Saving user prefences on games and drinks.
--User interaction (Following, unfollowing)
+- User interaction (Following, unfollowing)
--User creation (Users can create own drinks and games to add to database)
+- User creation (Users can create own drinks and games to add to database)

 ## Tech used in application

--HTML
+- HTML
--CSS
+- CSS
--JAVASCRIPT
+- Javascript
--Mongoose
+- Mongoose
--MongoDB
+- MongoDB
--Express
+- Express
--Node
+- Node
--React
+- React
--Bcrypt
+- Bcrypt

 ## Reflection